autowarefoundation/autoware_common/tmp/lanelet2_extension/docs/lanelet2_format_extension.md

 ### No Stopping Area

-The area with `no_stopping_area` tag can be used to prohibit even a few seconds of stopping, such as in traffic jams or at traffic lights.
+The area with `no_stopping_area` tag can be used to prohibit even a few seconds of stopping, even for traffic jams or at traffic lights.

 _An example:_